SteamAchievementNotifier/SteamAchievementNotifier/README.md

 **SETUP:**
 -

-1. Download "*[SteamAchievementNotifierV1.7.exe](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/download/1.7/SteamAchievementNotifierV1.7.exe)*" (or download from the [releases](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases) page).
+1. Download "*[SteamAchievementNotifierV1.7.zip](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases/download/1.7/SteamAchievementNotifierV1.7.zip)*" (or download from the [releases](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/releases) page).

-2. Run *SteamAchievementNotifierV1.7.exe*.
+**Make sure to unblock the ZIP file before extracting - the application may not work as intended if not unblocked!
+To do this, right-click the ZIP file > Properties > Click the "Unblock" checkbox > Click "Apply".**

+2. Extract the ZIP file: *Right-click* > *Extract All...*
+3. Run *Steam Achievement Notifier (V1.7).exe*.
-3. When the application opens, click the _SETTINGS_ button in the top-left corner.
+4. When the application opens, click the _SETTINGS_ button in the top-left corner.
 Enter your _API Key_/_Steam64 ID_ and click the "_Save_" button(s).
 After valid credentials have been saved, your username will be updated and the app is ready to use!

 **USAGE:**
 -

-Start *SteamAchievementNotifierV1.7.exe*, and start any game through Steam.
+Start *Steam Achievement Notifier (V1.7).exe*, and start any game through Steam.

 Once a game is running, **Steam Achievement Notifier** will display a notification saying: